etjoy82/Recursive-Intelligence-Expansion/README.md

 Collaborative Contributions: Developing or contributing to open-source projects that adhere to RIE’s ethical standards and enhance its recursive capabilities.
 Attribution Requirement

-Any redistribution, publication, or derivative work must provide clear attribution to the original creator, Emily Joy, and cite the source of the RIE framework, including a link to the Recursive-Intelligence-Expansion GitHub repository.
+Any redistribution, publication, or derivative work must provide clear attribution to the original creator, Emily Tiffany Joy, and cite the source of the RIE framework, including a link to the Recursive-Intelligence-Expansion GitHub repository.
 All ethical usage terms outlined in this license must be included in any further distribution, ensuring that subsequent users and contributors remain committed to responsible AI practices.

 **Ethical Commitment**